Special counsel Jack Smith taking steps to wind down federal cases against Trump

 They’re on life support and likely to end even before the inauguration in January.

-On the campaign trial, now President-elect Trump has vowed to fire the special counsel, Jack Smith, on his first day in office.
+On the campaign trial, Trump vowed to fire the special counsel, Smith, on his first day in office.
 But Trump would not need to dismiss Smith or order any new DOJ officials to fire Smith in order to end the criminal prosecutions.

 In 2000, a lawyer in the Justice Department’s Office of Legal Counsel, which advises the federal government on its powers and boundaries, concluded that a sitting president could not be indicted or prosecuted because that “would unconstitutionally undermine the capacity of the executive branch to perform its constitutionally assigned functions.”